xSke/mechs.team/docs/team-history/season15.md

 alt="MAXIMUM Core Mechanics Logo">

 This season would see the widest spread of blessings the Mechs would win in the Expansion Era.
-Two minor stat blessings, and one major modifier blessing, punctuated by a surprise statement by the newly inaugurated League Historian, Lootcrates.
+Two minor stat blessings, and one major modifier blessing, punctuated by a surprise statement by the newly inaugurated League Historian, Lōotcrates.

 *“Memories Flood
 Overtake The Bridge